clearlysid/clipocity/README.md

-# Cliporama
+# Cliporama (clip-o-rama)
 A simple video-sharing platform homepage.
-I made heavy use of both Flexbox and Grid for this one.
-Some very very basic Javascript to make a fade-in-on-page-load effect and to toggle classes for switching light/dark modes.
-Works well across most devices.
+I made heavy use of both Flexbox and Grid for this one along with some super-simple Javascript to make a "fade-in-on-page-load" effect and to toggle classes for switching light/dark modes.
+It works pretty well across most devices, and was really fun to build!

 ### Repo Contains
 1. Source Code for the homepage